Make a Gift

 Ways to Give

 Gifts may be made in memory or in honor of a loved one or friend, or to celebrate a birthday, anniversary or other special occasion.
 Stanford will inform the person you designate that a gift has been made in their honor or in memory of their loved one.
-Tribute gifts are a thoughtful way to show your support for Stanford's programs.
+Honorary and Memorial gifts are a thoughtful way to show your support for Stanford's programs.

 Matching Gifts

 Many companies match gifts made by their employees to non-profit organizations.
-If your employer has a matching gifts program your gift to Stanford Interventional Radiology could be doubled.
-Contact your human resource department to see if they will match your donation.
-They will provide you with a matching gift form for you to fill out and return with your donation.
+If your employer has a matching gifts program, your gift to Stanford Interventional Radiology could be doubled.
+To find out if your company offers a matching-gift program, please click here to visit our database.
+If your employer is not listed, please contact your human resource department to see if they will match your donation.

 Planned Gifts